influxdata/docs-v2/content/v2.0/get-started.md

    Enter nothing for an infinite retention period.
 7. Confirm the details for your primary user, organization, and bucket.

 InfluxDB is now initialized with a primary user, organization, bucket, and authentication token.

-(For instructions on viewing your token via CLI or UI, see [View tokens](/v2.0/security/tokens/view-tokens/).)
+To continue to use InfluxDB via the CLI, you need the authentication token created during setup.
+To view the token, log into the UI with the credentials created above.
+(For instructions, see [View tokens in the InfluxDB UI](/v2.0/security/tokens/view-tokens/#view-tokens-in-the-influxdb-ui).)

 You are ready to [write or collect data](/v2.0/write-data).

 {{% note %}}